mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-A real-time game engine is another major risk that should be addressed.
+I want to see my simulation start to move, with a frame-advancing game engine.

-The core of any simulation or game engine is a game loop.
+The core of any simulation or game engine is a game loop, like this.
 We can use this interactive loop to test parts of our game as we write it.
 First, let's test circle drawing.

+I'll add this basic swtich statement to trigger changes to my simulation with key presses.
+This is a lot of logic to insert into the game loop, which does feel bad to me as a game engine developer.

 `scene`
 run the app to test
+show the circle move and change size

 `voice`
 we can play with some circle values now
 with some modifications, we could use this code to test the rectangle and polygon drawing code as well.
 I recommend doing that as practice for novice developers.

+If you feel like this code is a bit confusing, I recommend you change the switch statement to modify one of the rectangles being drawn, or the polygon.
+You can pause the video, I can wait.

+(wait 2 seconds)

-a game engine has 4 main regions: initializationm, draw, input, and update.
+Moving on --a game engine has 4 main regions: initialization, draw, input, and update.
+initialization happens before the game loop, and the game loop repeats draw, input, and update in series.
-each single iteration through the loop is a gameloop frame.
+each single iteration through the loop is a frame.

+we should formalize this a bit more clearly in the code.

 `scene`
 ```